 The Final Lines

 Campaign tracking with source, medium, and campaign tags is not as easy as it sounds.
-It is because it requires in-depth expertise on various functions of Google Analytics.
+This is because it requires in-depth expertise in various functions of Google Analytics.

 If you have any more questions, shoot them in our comment box and sit back.
 We will get back to you one by one for sure.
-Kindly do stay with our page to get more offbeat guides like this in the near future.
+Kindly stay with our page to get more offbeat guides like this shortly.

 Read Also: